 - A demand by a credit-card provider for a retailer to make good the loss on a fraudulent or disputed transaction.

-In this post, we’ll build upon the definition of chargeback.
-We’re going to explain the parties involved in the chargeback process.
+In this post, we’re going to dive deep in order to explain a chargeback.
+This includes explaining the parties that are involved in the chargeback process.
 Yes, we already have a post that explains this process.
 But we’re using this opportunity to explore different areas that extend the chargeback’s definition.
 Here, we’ll explain the role of chargebacks as a lagging indicator.
-Then we’ll explain the different types of fraud.
+Then we’ll explain the different types of fraud affiliated to a chargeback.
 Afterwards, we’ll provide a (simplified) version of the chargeback the process.
 We’ll end this post with a look on chargeback prevention and chargeback resolution.
 Enjoy!

 Parties in the Chargeback Process

-The customer is a cardholder who made a purchase with a particular merchant.
-This person may have seen a transaction on a billing statement that is not recognizable.
-It could be an unfamiliar merchant or an unknown merchant descriptor.
+The customer is a cardholder who made a purchase with a merchant.
+There are several reasons that a cardholder will file a dispute.
+He may have seen an unrecognizable transaction on his billing statement.
+Or he may recognize the transaction.
+But he may not recognize the merchant descriptor.
 Each card network guarantees zero-fraud liability to its cardholders.

-The issuing bank (or the issuer) provides payment cards to the cardholder.
+The issuer provides payment cards to the cardholder.
 Some examples include credit and debit cards.
-The issuer is ‘the underwriter’ of the account and is responsible to disperse funds from the customer to the merchant.
+The issuer is ‘the underwriter’ of the account.
+That means it’s responsible to disburse funds from the customer to the merchant.

 Note: The customer’s balance and authorization is managed by the issuer’s processor.